perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 ## Usage of containers

-It is possible to run perturbo faster and easier if you use soft called Docker.
+It is possible to run Perturbo faster and easier if you use software called Docker.
 This will not be a universal solution, but it will allow you to get acquainted with the functionality of the package, as well as to run programs that are not computationally intensive.

 ### About Docker and containers